learning-zone/python-basics/README.md

         print(a)
      func()

-7

-8

-Q.18.
-How would you make a Python script executable on Unix?
+## Q. How would you make a Python script executable on Unix?

 Ans.
 For this to happen, two conditions must be met:

     The script file’s mode must be executable
     The first line must begin with a hash(#).
 An  example of this will be: #!/usr/local/bin/python

-Q.19.
-What functions or methods will you use to delete a file in Python?
+## Q. What functions or methods will you use to delete a file in Python?

 Ans.
 For this, we may use remove() or unlink().